 The Learning to Learn Program

 To develop, learn, and have meaningful relationships with other people, young learners need a core set of foundation skills on which to build.
-One of the first concerns expressed by parents of young children with autism is that their child is not talking.
-While the lack of oral language development is concerning, early intervention providers are typically more concerned about the missing foundation skills that must develop before the young child can learn to talk.
+One of the first concerns expressed by parents of autistic children is that their child is not talking.
+As a pediatric speech-language pathologist, I am typically more concerned about supporting acquisition of key foundation skills that must develop before a child can learn to talk.

 The Learning to Learn Program includes assessments and examples of goals and outcomes, along with specific intervention strategies for facilitating development of the following five foundation skills: